cx-leonelsanches/checkmarx-jenkins-shared-library/README.md

 This is a collection of methods that we can use in a Jenkins Pipeline.

+## Prerequisites

+This collection of libraries requires three environment variables.
+You can set either in your pipeline script or in your Jenkins configuration (Manage Jenkins > Configure System > Global properties > check "Environment variables" option):

+- `CX_SERVER_URL`: Your CxSAST instane URL.
+For instance, https://mycompany.checkmarx.net
+- `CX_USERNAME`: A login that can read at least projects and teams information;
+- `CX_PASSWORD`: The corresponding password for the login provided.

 ## Sample pipeline for Jenkins

 ```Groovy